 Issues During Embryo Transfer

 After progressing through stimulation (without having OHSS) and retrieval with at least one successful embryo, the uterine lining must still be prepared for implantation, and the embryo transferred.
 Again, medications are used to stimulate to the uterus to grow a lining for the embryo to implant in.
 Sometimes the hormones used to stimulate the lining to grow don't work, leaving the lining too thin or, on the other end of the spectrum, the lining can also become too thick.
 Cysts in the uterus can also form, either spontaneously or due to the use of the stimulation medications.
 A cyst can prevent an embryo from being transferred as it can interfere with implantation.

-There have been amazing advances in reproductive technologies and though there are still limits, IVF is a powerful tool that has helped many women achieve successful pregnancies.
-Human conception has multiple variables, many of which remain a mystery but knowing what you are up against is a step in the right direction to decide if IVF is for you.
+There have been amazing advances in reproductive technologies and though there are still limits, IVF is a powerful tool that has helped many individuals and couples achieve successful pregnancies.
+Knowing what you are up against can be a step in the right direction to deciding if IVF is for you.